derek-shnosh/c7_decrypt/readme.md

 4. **Parse a directory** of files (with optional recursion) for all of the above.
 5. **Decrypt a single** raw “type 7” encrypted string.

+## Use Cases

+- **Interactive Troubleshooting**
+  Quickly decrypt a single Type 7 string on the command line (`-s`) when reviewing live device logs or debugging automation failures.

+- **Configuration Reviews**
+  Use recursive directory scans (`-d`) to ensure no overlooked files in nested folders—ideal for large teams sharing network standards.

+- **Security Audits**
+  Scan entire configuration repositories (or live exports) to locate insecure (unencrypted or Type 7) credentials without manual searching.

+- **Bulk Reporting**
+  Generate CSV reports (`--csv`) for integration into vulnerability management or ticketing systems.

+- **CI/CD Integration**
+  Incorporate into build or compliance pipelines to automatically flag new or changed Cisco configs that contain weak password storage.

 ## Requirements

 - Python 3.8+